samiux/samiux.github.io/visionfive2_1.md

 # Howto Custom made VisionFive2 SD Card Image (RISC-V)

+VisionFive2 is a single board computer with RISC-V CPU that is making by StarFive.
+It comes with either 4GB or 8GB RAM and your can choose NVMe SSD or eMMC model too.
+It comes with SD Card slot by default.
+It runs with normal smartphone SuperCharge 3.0 charger.
+The temperature of the CPU is over 50°c and below 80°c.
+I recommend to run the board with heatsink or metal case.

 ## Step 1 :

 Download the latest version of VisionFive2 Debian Desktop SD Card image.